Cinemark limits size of bags movie-goers can bring in

 The move was made, according to the Cinemark website, in “an effort to enhance the safety and security of our guests and employees.”

-Area theaters that are part of the chain include Cinemark Galleria at Pittsburgh Mills and IMAX, Monroeville Mall and XD, North Hills and XD, and Robinson Township and XD.
+Area theaters that are part of the chain are located at Pittsburgh Mills in Tarentum, Monroeville Mall, North Hills and Robinson.

 The announcement also says that Cinemark does not provide an area to check bags or other personal belongings not allowed into a theater, and that Cinemark reserves the right to inspect all bags and packages brought into a theater.